MuhammadSulaiman001/opengl-lab/docs/Tech Tips.md

     - Use Post-Build-Event to copy the needed resources (ex. images, shaders, dlls, etc...) to build output directory,
     - Recommended: let the event call .ps1 script, which will run one/more commands.
     - [Optional]: Use packaging projects like NSIS, InnoSetup, etc... to create .exe/.msi installers.

+## Coding

+- Don't just put .cpp, .h, etc.. files at project root, keep things organized as much as possible (check projects in this repo as an example),
+- Clean code principles and best practices:
+    - DRY
+    - KISS
+    - SOLID
+    - YAGNI
+    - etc...

+## Package manager

+- We won't use [vcpkg](https://vcpkg.io/) during this course, in order to make sure all dependencies are bundled within the project(s) (under git supervision),
+- Anyway, triggering package managers (like vcpkg) to install project dependencies on any machine is possible, but out of the scope of this course.

 ### VS Extensions